 Heart disease is the number one cause of death for women.
 Cardiovascular disease kills one in three women and affects 43 million women in the U.S. There are differences between women and men when it comes to this type of illness—including risk factors, symptoms, diagnosis, treatment and outcomes.
 That’s why our comprehensive Women’s Heart Program approaches cardiovascular health in women from many different angles: screening, community and provider education, prevention, diagnosis and treatment.

-We built a team of experts around evidence-based, personalized care to do more than treat cardiovascular disease in women; we’re also here to raise awareness by helping women recognize their unique signs and symptoms of heart and vascular disease.
+We built a team of experts around evidence-based, personalized care to do more than treat cardiovascular disease in women; we’re also here to raise awareness by helping women recognize their unique signs and symptoms of cardiac disease.

 When it comes to cardiovascular disease, women experience uniquely different symptoms than men.
 That’s why evaluation and treatment need to be tailored to each woman.
 Our cardiologists, vascular surgeons and cardiac surgeons offer a multidisciplinary approach to cardiovascular disease specific to every patient's needs.